Kerry to seek assurances on Crimea in last-ditch talks with Lavrov

 “We are very concerned.
 This is the second time inside of a month that Russia has chosen to mass large amounts of force on short notice without much transparency around the eastern borders of Ukraine,” the official said

-“It certainly creates an environment of intimidation, it certainly is destabilizing and that will be one question asked what is meant by this.”
+“It certainly creates an environment of intimidation, it certainly is destabilising and that will be one question asked what is meant by this.”

 The United States has posed several questions to Moscow in a one-page letter that explores whether Moscow would be willing to dampen down tension by withdrawing its forces back to barracks and agreeing to international monitors in Crimea.

-Crimea has a narrow ethnic Russian majority and many in the province of 2 million people clearly favor rule from Moscow.
+Crimea has a narrow ethnic Russian majority and many in the province of 2 million people clearly favour rule from Moscow.